 - F is the force, d is the displacement caused by the force

 - θ is the angle between the force vector and the displacement vector

-Work dimension is the same as that of energy and is given as, [ML2T–2].
+The dimension of work is the same as that of energy and is given as, [ML2T–2].

 Unit of Work

-The SI unit of work is joule (J), which is defined as the work done by a force of 1 Newton in moving an object through a distance of 1 metre in the direction of the force.
+The SI unit of work is the joule (J), which is defined as the work done by a force of 1 Newton in moving an object through a distance of 1 meter in the direction of the force.